project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/70-mark-frederiks-how-to-radically-change-the-food-system-through-local-supply-chains.md

 ---
-title: 70 Mark Frederiks, how to radically change the food system through local supply chains
+title: 70 Mark Frederiks How To Radically Change The Food System Through Local Supply Chains
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2020-01-21)